sizovs/unsuck-java/README.md

 1. `ArchitectureSpec` - architectural constraints

 All other tests are end-to-end, covering the application from Web API to database.
-This approach is far more valuable than having numerous unit tests per use case (controller, command, reaction, entities, repository) that neither ensure functionality nor provide a refactoring safety net for internal restructuring.
+This approach is far more valuable than having numerous unit tests per use case (controller, command, reaction, entities, repository...) that neither ensure functionality nor provide a refactoring safety net for internal restructuring.
 We create a beautiful E2E testing API around Web API to make tests more awesome.
 See BankAccountE2ESpec and IpRateLimitingE2ESpec.

 Cool things: